typed-ember/glint/docs/migrating.md

 ## Glint 0.9.x to 1.0

-{% hint style="warning" %}

-Glint 1.0 is currently in a beta period.
-We encourage you to try out the beta and report any issues you run into.
-While we don't anticipate landing any further breaking changes during the beta cycle, be aware that it's still possible we'll do so in response to bugs or other early feedback.

-{% endhint %}

 Most of the changes in Glint 1.0 should appear as bugfixes and improvements to the majority of users migrating from 0.9.x.